Twisted differential String and Fivebrane structures: Twisted differential structures in String theory

 In \cite{SSS1} this situation was considered from a different perspective for the special case $B = 0$ and $\nabla B = 0$.
 There the dashed morphism was obtained as a twisted lift of a $\gg$-connection to a $\gg_\mu$-connection and the $b^2 \uu(1)$-connection appeared as the corresponding obstruction.
 Here now the perspective is switched: the $b^2 \uu(1)$-connection is prescribed and the choice of dashed morphisms is a choice of twisted $\gg_\mu$-connections with prescribed twist $G_4$.

 The covariant derivative 3-form $\nabla B$ of the twisted $\gg_\mu$-connection, which we denote by $H_3,$ measures the difference between the prescribed $b^2 \uu(1)$-connection and the twist of the chosen twisted $\gg_\mu$-connection.
-The Bianchi-identity \( d H_3 = {\cal G}_4 - P(F_A) \) which appears in the middle on the left says that this difference has to vanish in cohomology, as one expects.
-Indeed, this is the structure of the differential forms in the Green-Schwarz mechanism.
+The Bianchi identity \( d H_3 = {\cal G}_4 - P(F_A) \) which appears in the middle on the left says that this difference has to vanish in cohomology, as one expects.
+Indeed, this is the structure of the differential forms in the Green-Schwarz mechanism, constituting the differential refinement of the integral cohomology relation (\ref{Green Schwarz anomaly}).